HectorsGrav3/RedTrace-Ransomware/README.md

 ### Note

-- Also change the fields **your email** and **Bitcoin Adress** fiels in the code.
+- Also change the fields **your email** and **Bitcoin Adress** in the code.
 - Also please note that you will need to add the image link to the code for the wallpaper that you will need to upload somewhere. (the image is in the repository)
 - The script sends encryption keys and unique IDs to a specified Telegram bot.
-Ensure that you configure the `bot_token` and `chat_ids` in the script if you wish to use this feature.
+Ensure that you configure the `bot_token` and `chat_ids` in the script if you wish to use this feature (ofc you need to use it).
 - Be aware of ethical and legal considerations before running this script.

 ---